WiLD Academy – Online Course

 Organizing for this Moment

-As we continue to make sense of our lives during the challenges posed by this global pandemic, it’s natural to feel paralyzed by fear and isolation.
-Yet, within this time of great uncertainty—not only concerning public health, but how we prepare for a new year after a presidential election—there are opportunities to come together and inspire leadership.
+As we continue to make sense of our lives during the challenges posed by this pandemic, it’s natural to feel paralyzed by fear and isolation.
+Yet, within this time of great uncertainty—not only concerning public health, but how we prepare for a new year with so much at stake—there are opportunities to come together and inspire leadership.

-Since in-person training and building community across our causes are not options right now, the WiLD Project is re-imagining a way forward.
-After the first attempt to move our signature organizing workshop online was successful, we are proud to announce the next WiLD Academy, an online opportunity for ongoing learning, developing ourselves as organizers, and building the foundation for effective campaigns that can rise to the challenges of the moment.
+Since in-person training and building community across our causes continue to be difficult, the WiLD Project is moving forward.
+After two successful years of shifting our signature organizing workshop online, we are proud to announce the next WiLD Academy, an online opportunity for ongoing learning, developing ourselves as organizers, and building the foundation for effective campaigns that can rise to the challenges of the moment.

 What You Will Learn